Hospital San Hipólito, Mexico City: History

 San Hipólito Hospital was built in Mexico City.
 It is considered as the first establishment on America founded for people with mental illnesses.
 The hospital was founded with the purpose of taking care of the people who suffered, such as poor and mentally ill that were on the streets.
 San Hipolito began with 85 beds.
 The people who worked on the hospital were mostly Christians, but they were not the only ones.
 The authorities that helped the hospitals financially also helped them by sending slaves and indigenous slaves.
 The indigenous were the ones that built hospitals, public buildings and houses of important men in the colony, so they rarely helped inside the hospital.
 They were afraid of working for the ill because of the diseases they carried.
 San Hipolito Hospital was the most feared hospital of all because it was mainly for the demented people.
 Because there were not many workers there, sometimes the mentally ill had to work by sweeping, carrying water, cleaning etc. Some of the workers at the hospital were captured pirates.

 In 1853, the San Hipólito Hospital became a military base.
 Finally in 1856 it became a medical center specializing on psychiatric patients again.
 The hospital continued like that for a while until 1905, when the building was partially destroyed because the government made a new street called Heroes.
 All the patients where asked to leave and they were transferred to a hospital in Texcoco.
 There was not enough space in that hospital so some of the patients where transferred to prison.
 In 1910 as part of the celebration of Mexican Independence, the hospital facilities became known as “La Castañeda”.
 Between 1960 and 1970, the facilities were used to help poor people without a house by giving them shelter for the night.

 Modern institution

 Today, the hospital is a general services institution.
 The building is located on the northeast of a large garden called “Alameda Central” at Guanajuato Avenue in Cuauhtémoc neighborhood, between two important avenues: Paseo de la Reforma and Hidalgo avenue in México City.
-The hospital has acquired much experience in the surgical branch by bringing high quality services as a general medical facility.
-The hospital's mission is to give all of their patients a high quality service in the surgical branch, to give personalized attention and to give humane and kind treatment.

 The hospital's installations include two operating rooms, one recuperation area, a birth room, a phototherapy lamp, an incubator cradle, a pressure fan for neonates, X-ray services, laboratory, equipment for ultrasound and twenty-two rooms with their own bathroom, oxygen and phone.
 The hospital is available 24 hours a day.

 The specialties are: traumatology, plastic surgery, orthopedics, general medicine, gastroenterology, internal medicine, dermatology, X-rays, laboratory, ultrasound, urology and angiology.